LoganDavidTalbot/IntelligentAppFactory/docs/about.md

 ## :material-eye-plus: Our Values

-Our values guide our actions and decisions as we strive to succeed our project goals and deliver exceptional experiences to our community members:
+Our values guide our actions and decisions as we strive to succeed our goals and deliver exceptional experiences to our community members:

 -[x] Empowerment: We empower individuals and organizations to harness the power of intelligent apps and AI technologies to achieve their goals.
 -[x] Education: We are committed to providing educational resources and training opportunities to help individuals and organizations build their skills in developing intelligent apps.